Lamar vs. Nichols Prediction, Game Preview: FCS Spring Football

 What is going to happen

 Nicholas gets someone to play better overall, but it will still be almost as strong.
-It won’t get dirty 87-3, but Scott should be able to fire in the midrange passing game, keeping the running chains in a solid overall performance.
+It won’t get dirty 87-3, but Scott should be able to fire with the midrange passing game keeping in mind the moving chains in a solid overall performance.

 Lamar vs Nicholls prediction, line